5jjCopter/EzWifibroadcast/Home.md

 ### Installation / Setup
 - Download the sdcard image and unzip it
 - Write it onto two (minimum 2GB) SD cards.
 One for transmitter Pi and another for Receiver Pi.
 See instructions on [this page](https://www.raspberrypi.org/documentation/installation/installing-images/) on how to write .img files on SD cards.
+Pi with the camera connected will act as a Tx an pi without camera will act as Rx.
 - Insert each SD card into each Raspberry Pi and boot them up.